 Titled "Navigating the barriers: is it game on for aspiring BAME lawyers?" the panel discussion featured prominent external speakers I. Stephanie Boyce, current deputy Vice-President of the Law Society, Paulette Mastin, Counsel at Linklaters and President of the Black Solicitors Network and Isaac Eloi, trainee at Freeths and co-founder of the Black Men in Law network.

 The event was chaired by Russell-Cooke partner and Precious Award winner Kizzy Augustin and introduced by Gareth Ledsham, Equality Diversity and Inclusion lead at the firm.
-Also on the panel to discuss their experiences were senior associate Shabnam Ali-Khan and associate Rebecca Olaniyan.
+Also on the panel to discuss their experiences were partner Shabnam Ali-Khan and associate Rebecca Olaniyan.

 All speakers were asked about the specific challenges they had faced in their careers to date.
 There were many common themes.
 Although it was acknowledged that the term BAME may be convenient, it groups together a hugely diverse range of individuals who face very different issues.
 The panel referred to the divergent experiences of black men and women, Asians being grouped under a single umbrella, East Asians being hidden completely and the terminology failing to recognise further complexities resulting from intersectionality.
 Equally law firms were able to hide behind the term BAME which may be inflated by the relatively high numbers of Asian women in the profession, whilst covering poor or no representation amongst other groups.

 As Isaac Eloi said: "Race is much deeper than colour," referencing many complex identities, such as his own within both black and LGBT communities.
 "I found it very difficult to find black men as mentors – black men’s experience is very specifically gendered and racialized."
 He called on law firms to focus on the reasons for very high attrition rates and helping young black lawyers to understand what they have to do to progress within law firms.